philipshih/telederm_snapcheck/README.md

 </p>

 # TeleDerm SnapCheck
+© 2025 Philip Shih.
+Released under the MIT License.

+Unless stated otherwise:
+- **Ownership**: All original code in this repo is owned by Philip Shih.
+- **Trademarks**: All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use does not imply endorsement.
+- **Third-party content**: This project may reference or include third-party code or assets that are subject to their own licenses.
+- **Contributions**: By submitting a contribution, you agree it’s your own work (or you have the right to submit it) and you license it under the repository’s license.

+_No warranty is provided; use at your own risk._

 TeleDerm SnapCheck explores how automated dermatology image-quality gating impacts downstream teledermatology triage safety.
 Synthetic quality defects are applied to public datasets, and VLM performance is assessed with and without a calibrated ViT DIQA gate.